Windermere School

-Windermere School is an independent, coeducational boarding and day school in the English Lake District.
-Founded in 1863, it has approximately 360 pupils between the ages of 3 and 18, around a third of whom are boarders.
-The School is split across three campuses on over fifty acres of land: the junior school at Elleray; the senior school and sixth form at Browhead; and Hodge Howe, the school's Royal Yachting Association watersports centre on the shores of Lake Windermere.
+Windermere School is a independent co-educational boarding and day school in the English Lake District.
+Founded in 1863, it has approximately 300 pupils between the ages of 3 and 18, around a third of whom are boarders.
+The School was formally split across three campuses on over fifty acres of land: the junior school at Elleray (former campus); the senior school and sixth form at Browhead; and Hodge Howe, the school's Royal Yachting Association watersports centre on the shores of Lake Windermere.

 Windermere was named Sunday Times International Baccalaureate School of the Year for 2017-2018 and is a member of Round Square and the Society of Headmasters & Headmistresses of Independent Schools.
 The Good Schools Guide describes Windermere as 'a school which revels in a hearty approach to everything from academia to friendships'.
 In the latest inspection report by the Independent Schools’ Inspectorate (February 2018), Windermere School received the highest grades for the quality of the education provided; it was recognised as ‘Excellent’ for both categories: academic and other achievements, and personal development.